The 20 Worst Places to Live in Arkansas

 Some people may argue that a low cost of living is a positive feature of an area, but low house prices usually reflect a lack of demand.
 With the median house value at $89,600, the property prices in El Dorado are significantly lower than the state average.

 Median household income is also low, and 8.9 percent of the people are unemployed.
-Crime is also an issue, as El Dorado has the fourth highest crime rate in Arkansas overall.
-On the plus side, the public schools in El Dorado are above average.
+Crime is also an issue, as El Dorado has one of the highest crime rates in Arkansas overall.
+Crime sites at 103% above the national average, too.

 8. Pine Bluff